 area = apothem * perimeter /2

 Just as a reminder, the apothem is the distance between the midpoint of any of the sides and the center.
-It can be viewed as the height of the equilateral triangle formed taking one side and two radius of the hexagon (each of the colored areas in the image above).
-Alternatively one can also think about the apothem as the distance between the centre and any side of the hexagon, since the euclidean distance is defined using a perpendicular line.
+It can be viewed as the height of the equilateral triangle formed taking one side and two radii of the hexagon (each of the colored areas in the image above).
+Alternatively one can also think about the apothem as the distance between the center and any side of the hexagon, since the euclidean distance is defined using a perpendicular line.

 If you don't remember the formula, you can always think about the 6-sided polygon as a collection of 6 angles.
 For the regular hexagon these triangles are equilateral triangles.
-This makes it much easier to calculate their area than if they were isosceles triangles or even 45 45 90 triangles as in the case of the octagon.
+This makes it much easier to calculate their area than if they were isosceles triangles or even 45 45 90 triangles as in the case of an octagon.

 For the regular triangle, all sides are of the same length, which is the length of the side of the hexagon they form.
 We will call this

-h = √3/2 * a which is exactly the value of the
+h = √3/2 * a which is the exactly value of the

-apothem.
+apothem in this case.
 We remind you that

 √ means square root.
 Using this we can start with the maths: